We Must (Serbia): Ideology and position

 The We Must coalition was formed by the Together for Serbia (ZZS), Do not let Belgrade drown, and the Ecological Uprising movement, led by Ćuta, that emphasised their support towards green politics.
 During their founding conference, its representatives stated that they would represent green-left values, and that some of their main goals would include the abandonment of Rio Tinto's plan to excavate lithium in Serbia, and to defeat the Serbian Progressive Party (SNS) in the 2022 election.
 Zelenović also stated that "it is necessary for Serbia to join the green transformations, otherwise it would remain a place for dirty technologies, cheap labor and colonization", and that Serbia should be more orientated towards the European Union and the Western world.
 Its leaders had stated support for "social justice and basic needs for every citizen", and had also commented that "we must overcome the authoritarian regimes in the Balkans".
 Moramo condemned the request of Dveri to cancel EuroPride in July 2022.

-The We Must coalition has also been described as "the new faces of the opposition's left-wing", and were compared to the Croatian We can! party and the Montenegrin United Reform Action.
-The coalition cooperates with the European Greens, while it had also received support from the European Left during the 2022 electoral campaign.
+The We Must coalition was also described as "the new faces of the opposition's left-wing".
+Croatian press compared the glaring similarities in the names and the visual identities of We Must to the We Can! party, while Serbian press also compared them to the Montenegrin United Reform Action.
+The coalition cooperated with the European Greens, while it had also received support from the European Left during the 2022 electoral campaign.
 Political parties such as the German Die Linke, Danish Red–Green Alliance and Slovenian Levica had also voiced its support for We Must.